 The CPI adjustment will allow the SRRC to continue to meet the demands of the UC Davis student community.
 We aim to constantly build and improve our resources, programming, and opportunities to meet the needs of our communities.

 In recent years, we have increased both the number of student staff and career staff positions to accommodate the demands of services; meet and follow University policies and procedures; manage risks involved with events; increase student contact; and increase leadership/professional development opportunities for UC Davis students in marginalized communities.
 In addition, we also had to adjust student staff salaries to meet California minimum wage requirements.
 Our budget is particularly impacted by these increases, and we can foresee needing further support for funding to ensure that we are meeting minimum wage policy.

-Moreover, the 2 ideas above (providing funding to Basic Needs and Aggie Compass as well as creating inclusive fellowship opportunities) in addition to maintaining the current level of work that we do with regards to recruitment, retention, and community empowerment, require additional funds from FACE.
+Moreover, in addition to maintaining the current level of work that we do with regards to recruitment, retention, and community empowerment, the ideas listed above, in response to question 5, require additional funds from FACE.